 It is a reply nonetheless, and you can continue the conversation from there.

 If you are already a blogger, you can skip this step because you can use your existing content as your portfolio.
 But if you don’t have a blog or have never blogged before, you’ll have to generate a few pieces of content.

 Don’t worry, your content doesn’t have to be published anywhere.
 You can just write it in Microsoft Word.

-If you want to guest posting on sites like Forbes, you need to get introduced to them by existing writers.
+If you want to guest post on sites like Forbes, you need to get introduced to them via existing writers.
 This is where your networking comes in handy.
 Email the contributors you’ve been networking with, and ask for an introduction.

 In most cases, they won’t have an issue making an introduction.
 Typically, their introduction email will look something like this: